Understanding and Mitigating the Impacts of Differentially Private Census Data on State Level Redistricting: Introduction

-This paper considers a data user who only has access to the officially published 2020 Redistricting Data (after disclosure avoidance), but is concerned that the new DAS will substantially alter their ability to comply with redistricting requirements as measured using the confidential CEF data (before disclosure avoidance).\footnote{As explained in Section \ref{sec:related_work}, we do not have access to CEF and must use a different dataset as a stand in.
-See Section~\ref{sec:limitations} for a discussion of how this does or does not affect our results.} We ask whether the user is able to achieve two goals.
-First, to produce plans balanced within One Person, One Vote population tolerances.
-Second, to determine how many majority-minority districts (MMDs)---where at least 50\% of the population belongs to the relevant minority group---are possible in a given geography.
-We study both questions at the state-legislative level, where the legal standing of such plans depend on sharp thresholds (see Section~\ref{sec:legal-background}).
+We study both questions at the state legislative level, where the legal standing of such plans depend on sharp thresholds (see Section~\ref{sec:legal-background}).
 For OPOV, population deviations less than 10\% are presumptively constitutional; larger deviations are presumptively unconstitutional.
 And showing that a political geography admits some number of majority-minority districts---districts with at least 50\% of the population in the relevant minority group---is necessary to successfully overturn racially gerrymandered plans.

-\paragraph{Main findings} Overall, our results suggest that one can use the 2020 Redistricting Data to meet two policy-relevant threshold requirements (OPOV, MMDs) on the unseen data.
-While discrepancies do arise, they often take a predictable form and are straightforward to account for.
-We support our claims with a large-scale ensemble analysis (Section~\ref{sec:related_work}) and discuss important limitations of our analysis in Section~\ref{sec:limitations}.

-In the context of One-Person One-Vote, we observe large discrepancy rates in the fraction of plans satisfying a strict 5\% population deviation limit\footnote{5\% deviation as measured using the method of \cite{kenny2021use} and others, which approximates the 10\% deviation threshold as measured by courts (see Section~\ref{sec:notation}).} across many state legislative geographies (greatly extending a finding of \citep{kenny2021use}).
-Among plans sampled with at most 5\% population deviation on the noised data, the median (across legislative geographies) discrepancy rate---the fraction of plans exceeding 5\% deviation on the unseen data---was 9\%.
-The max was over 80\%.
-However, using a population deviation threshold in the redistricting sampling algorithm that is slightly tighter than the 5\% policy target is an effective countermeasure.
-Sampling with a 4.8\% limit makes the same discrepancy rate fall below 2\% for 75\% of geographies examined.
-Sampling with a 4\% limit does so for all geographies examined.
-These results are presented in Section~\ref{sec:offsets}.

-We focus our examination of MMDs on majority Black districts.
-We observe that discrepancy in the apparent number of majority Black districts in a plan can be large and biased.
-On average, the plans that result from optimizing the number of majority Black districts in the published data have fewer majority Black districts in the unseen data.
-Moreover, the magnitude of the discrepancy varies greatly by geography.
-Nevertheless, we find the published data still provide reliable evidence of the maximum number of majority Black districts achievable within a given state.
-This is the quantity most relevant to the \emph{Gingles 1} test in racial gerrymandering cases.
-These results are presented in Section~\ref{sec:mmd_A}.
+We focus our examination of MMDs on majority-Black districts, reflecting a common scenario in voting rights litigation and the largest racial minority in the USA.